TV Globo: History

-Early years
+Early history

 The roots of TV Globo can be traced to the beginning of the 20th century.
-The Globo empire was born in 1925 with the creation of the newspaper, O Globo, whose first issue reached the newsstands that same year.
-In 1944, Radio Globo went on the air and has become a school of radio broadcast news.
+What eventually became the Globo empire began in 1925 with the creation of the newspaper O Globo in Rio de Janeiro.
+In 1944, Rádio Globo went on the air and has become a school of radio broadcast news.
 It was the first radio network in Brazil to follow a 24-hour all news format.
 It had 26 wholly owned and affiliated stations.

-In July 1963, Brazilian President Humberto de Alencar Castelo Branco approved a request by Radio Globo to establish a television channel.
-On 30 December 1957, the National Council of Telecommunication (Portuguese: Conselho Nacional de Telecomunicações, or CONTEL) published a decree which granted a channel in Rio de Janeiro to TV Globo Ltda.
-Globo then started preparing the beginning of its television broadcasting operations.
+In 1957, Brazilian President Juscelino Kubitschek approved a request by Rádio Globo to establish a television channel.

-In 1965, the Rede Globo de Televisão was created.
-It was the beginning of the Globo Television network and vital component in the growth and expansion of the Globo Organizations.
+TV Globo began broadcasting on 26 April 1965 in Rio de Janeiro on channel 4.
+That same day, at about 10:45 a.m., Rubens Amaral formally introduced Rede Globo to viewers in Rio de Janeiro, and all over Guanabara State, with the song "Moon River" by Henry Mancini at the start of the children's show, Uni Duni Tê, an adaptation of Romper Room.
+It was the beginning of the Globo television network and vital component in the growth and expansion of the Globo organizations.

-Globo began broadcasting on 26 April 1965 in Rio de Janeiro on channel 4.
-That same day, at about 10:45 a.m., Rubens Amaral formally introduced Rede Globo to viewers in Rio de Janeiro, and all over Guanabara State, with the song "Moon River" by Henry Mancini at the start of the children's show, Uni Duni Te.
 By May of that same year, the live telecast of the Holy Mass, which later became its longest running and oldest program, was seen for the first time.
-The following year, Globo purchased another television station, São Paulo-based TV Paulista, expanding its operations and beginning to dominate national television ratings.
+The following year, Globo purchased another television station, São Paulo-based TV Paulista and transforming it into the TV Globo São Paulo, expanding its operations and beginning to dominate national television ratings.
 In January 1966, Globo broadcast its first major news coverage on flooding in Rio de Janeiro.

 Jornal da Globo, another trademark show for the network, was the successor to Tele Globo (1965–66), the network's first news program that ran until 1966.
 It featured a broadcast time of 30 minutes and was hosted by Hilton Gomez and, later, Luis Jatoba.
 In 1967, Globo began to build its national network with the affiliation of Porto Alegre-based TV Gaúcha (now RBS TV).
-TV Gaúcha would become Globo's affiliate in Florianópolis in the late 1970s, when it received its current name.
 It is one of Globo's oldest affiliates, active since 1962, three years before Globo was launched.
 Uberlândia's TV Triângulo (now Rede Integração) and Goiânia's TV Anhanguera (now Rede Anhanguera) soon followed in 1967 and 1968.
-The now extinct TV Guajará, based in Belém, was launched in 1969, and was followed by TV Verdes Mares the following year.
-1968 was also the year in which Globo's branch station in Belo Horizonte, TV Globo Minas, was launched.
+The now extinct TV Guajará, based in Belém, was launched in 1967, and was followed by TV Verdes Mares later in 1970.
+1968 was also the year in which Globo's owned and operated station in Belo Horizonte, Minas Gerais, TV Globo Minas, was launched.